"Honestly, I don't think any Pupillage Gateway application should go out without at least one mini-pupillage on it."

 Making the most of your experience

-To milk your mini-pupillage, take notes, don’t be afraid to ask questions (at appropriate moments, of course), and be sure to reflect on what was good and bad about your experiences.
+Milk your mini-pupillage for all its worth by taking notes, asking good questions (at appropriate moments, of course), and reflecting on what was good and bad about your experiences.
 Recruiters often tell us that pupillage applicants who simply list or describe their legal work experience fall short in comparison to those who actually articulate what they’ve learned from shadowing practitioners.

 Here are some other tips from insiders: